astroumd/admit/doc/sphinx/userguideintro.rst

 You can type "echo $ADMIT" again and now you should see the path.

 There are now two more steps.
-First, casa must be able to "see" where ADMIT is.
+First, CASA must be able to "see" where ADMIT is.
 The mac executable 'casa' or 'casapy' overwrites the system supplied path.
 To fix this, edit (in your home directory) the ~/.casa/init.py file to reflect both the ADMIT path and the ADMIT/bin path.